choonhoe123/ascendant/README.md

-create my sql schema "ascendant" in mysql workbench run dummyDataInit.sql in intellij ascendant\dummyDataInit.sql in intellij warning shows and click setup db connector and fill in username and password in intellij click on execute SQL script in intellij under ascendant\src\main\resources\application.properties, change to personal sql username and password build in intellij
+create my sql schema "ascendant" in mysql workbench run dummyDataInit.sql in intellij ascendant\dummyDataInit.sql in intellij warning shows and click setup db connector and fill in username and password in intellij click on execute SQL script in intellij it should run normally under ascendant\src\main\resources\application.properties, change to personal sql username and password build in intellij
-run: ascendant\AscendantApplication.java in intellij check mysql table and refresh table in  mysql workbench use postman to do api call
+run: ascendant\AscendantApplication.java in intellij click on execute SQL script in intellij again to init dataset in intellij check mysql table and refresh table in  mysql workbench use postman to do api call